Laid Back: Later work

-Over the course of the following two decades, Laid Back continues to work together, and have since released four albums, a handful of singles, and two greatest hits albums (Laidest Greatest in 1995 and Good Vibes – The Very Best of Laid Back in 2008).
+Over the course of the following decades, Laid Back released several albums and singles.
 The duo also composed the soundtrack of the 2001 feature film Flyvende Farmor, for which they were awarded a Robert, the Danish equivalent of an Oscar.
 That same year, an exhibition of the band's artwork, including pieces that appeared on their records and promotional posters, took place in Copenhagen.
 In 2003 they featured on the track "Tango" by Danish band Hæst, produced by Umpff.
-They continue to make sporadic live performances, as well, including high-profile shows at the Isle of Wight Festival in 2004, and the Roskilde Festival in 2005.
 A remix of "Bakerman" by British DJ Shaun Baker reached number one in Greenland in 2006.